perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   wifi hub each year, and hook it into the local network.
 That way at least we'd all stay connected, even if someone does occasionally need to get the internet sorted. [suggestion from Olaf]
-* Should we have an explicit code of conduct?
-We did for Berlin and Lancaster.
+* We should have an explicit code of conduct.
 For Lyon 2014, the code of conduct was: "Be excellent to each other.
 If anything is less than excellent, talk to the organisers."
 * Have a single travel agent organising flights, to get a discount?
 [Leo]
 * emailing list